kgriffs/blog/_posts/2012-09-18-demystifying-async-io.md

 Some apps, on the other hand, spend most of their time running algorithms and crunching numbers (e.g., audio processing, data categorization, scientific computing, etc.).
 When a task is [CPU bound][cpu-bound], async I/O certainly won't buy you anything, and is likely to make things worse.
 If a thread is spending most of its time crunching data, you might as well use blocking-IO and avoid paying any per-request performance tax<sup><a name="id-5" href="#id-5.ftn">5</a></sup>.

-# Tradeoffs #
+# Trade-offs #

 Hardware limits us on what we can achieve using blocking I/O in a single thread of execution, so we have to invent ways of simulating concurrent execution.
-No approach is perfect; it's important to realize this, and research the tradeoffs involved in each approach, so that we can make better design decisions.
+No approach is perfect; it's important to realize this, and research the trade-offs involved in each approach, so that we can make better design decisions.

 In other words, use the best tool for the job. :D